Robert Blatchford: Military and early journalistic career

 After leaving Halifax, Blatchford joined the Army and rose to become a sergeant major by 1874.
 By the time of his promotion, he had also achieved the Army's second class certificate of education.
 Blatchford served with the Irish regiment 103rd Dublin Fusiliers and the 96th Regiment of Foot.
 The pleasures of army life stimulated some of Blatchford's best writing, but in 1877 he left the army to become a clerk in the Weaver Navigation Company.
 While employed as a clerk, he carefully used his spare time to learn grammar, syntax, and shorthand.
-In 1880 he married Sarah Crossley, whom he met in Halifax, at the Zion Chapel in Halifax; they then settled in Norwich.
-Sarah was the daughter of a domestic servant and a mechanic.
+In 1880 he married Sarah Crossley, whom he met in Halifax, at the Zion Chapel.
+They then settled in Norwich.
+Sarah was the daughter of a domestic worker and a mechanic.
 Around this time Blatchford became frustrated with his job and decided that he wished to become an artist.
 Because employment opportunities for artists in Norwich were scarce, however, he instead decided to become a writer.
 Blatchford's writing career began in 1882 at the Yorkshireman newspaper, where he had a sketch published.
 He obtained his first full-time writing job through his friend Alexander Muttock Thompson, who worked for the Manchester Sporting Chronicle.
 Thompson recommended Blatchford to a friend who ran the newspaper Bell's Life in London.
 A year later, Blatchford moved his family to South London to write for Bell's Life and the Leeds Toby.

 In 1885, Blatchford began to write for the Manchester Sunday Chronicle.
 When Bell's Life failed two years later, he moved to a full-time position at the Sunday Chronicle.
 Before beginning at the Sunday Chronicle, Blatchford took a short holiday on the Isle of Wight after the death of his two children.
 At this time he had not begun to espouse socialist views, but the societal reactions to the competitiveness of industrial society in Northern England began affecting his sentiments.
 The largest political influence on Blatchford was the South Salford Social Democratic Federation.
 This change is seen in a series of 1889 articles he wrote for the Sunday Chronicle which denounced the housing conditions in Manchester and organised two working men's Sanitary Organisations in the area.

 Reflecting back on this period, Blatchford stated in the Fortnightly Review in 1907 that "Dr. Cozier is mistaken if he thinks I took my Socialism from Marx, or that it depends upon the Marxian theory of value.
 I have never read a page of Marx.
 I got the idea of collective ownership from H. M. Hyndman; the rest of my Socialism I thought out myself.
 English Socialism is not German: it is English.
 English Socialism is not Marxian; it is humanitarian.
 It does not depend upon any theory of 'economic justice' but upon humanity and common sense."